moss-l/bhs-js-testing/boolean-simplification.md

 ```

 This is not exactly how I’d would recommend writing this function but
-it is indeed very like what some students have written.
+it is indeed how many new programmers would write it.
 And it is a
 correct definition of the requested function which is great news,
 because now we can simplify things in careful steps and after each
 step rerun the tests and make sure it’s still correct.
 In these notes
 I’m going to discuss how I’d go about simplifying code like this.

-The very first simplification is one of my favorites:
+The very first simplification is one of my favorites.

 ## Replace all comparisons to literal `true` and `false` with just the thing or `!` the thing.